revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-140. What roles do Replicas and the ISR play?
+140.What roles do Replicas and the ISR play?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-- Basically, a list of nodes that replicate the log is Replicas,for a particular partition.
-They are irrespective of whether they play the role of the Leader.
+- Basically, a list of nodes that replicate the log is Replicas,for a particular partition.They are irrespective of whether they play the role of the Leader.